Hawaiian Airlines launches the longest US domestic route with Honolulu-Boston flight

 (CNN) — Hawaiian Airlines' newest route will test passengers' sitting muscles.

-It takes about 10 hours to fly from Honolulu to Boston.
+It takes about 10 hours to travel from Honolulu to Boston.
 The return flight takes about 11.5 hours.

 Passengers on the inaugural flight were greeted by dancers and offered leis as they got on the plane Thursday afternoon.